FTLam11/fronk-tolks/README.md

 * How is this test passing?
 * What the fuck does this example test?
 * Lord have mercy, our tests take 30 minutes to run...

+When we lose confidence in our tests (the thing they were supposed to give us!), we are fuckkkkkkkkkkkkkkkkkkkkkkked.

 ```
 rm -rf path_to_project_from_hell/spec